cruzelarsson/KiCad_Project2-MCU-Datalogger-with-Memory-and-Clock/README.md

 A huge thanks to PCBWay for their support in helping bring this project to life.
 Their fast turnaround and reliable service made the prototyping process straightforward and efficient.

+Below you will find the printed out board:

 <img width="2602" height="1626" alt="image" src="https://github.com/user-attachments/assets/2215344a-5ba6-4692-a890-104f2ca47287" />

 <img width="2470" height="1528" alt="image" src="https://github.com/user-attachments/assets/fd88eb5e-fe3b-49e2-9ba3-35a99ecfe9b1" />